omnistrate/omnistrate-blog/posts/2024-06-18-why-oss-creators-need-to-start-with-saas.md

 ---
 title: Why OSS Creators need to start with SaaS
-tags: "cloud, Cloud Marketplace, open-source, SaaS"
+tags: 'cloud, Cloud Marketplace, open-source, SaaS'
 date: '2024-06-18 20:26:55'
 author:
   name: Michael Cooper
   email: michaelc@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: Many OSS projects are supported by a crew of volunteers trying to solve a simple problem in the world around them.
+  Many OSS projects are supported by a crew of volunteers trying to solve a simple problem in the world around them.
 And most OSS projects don’t judge their true success with monetary metrics.
 slug: why-oss-creators-need-to-start-with-saas
+readTime: 4
+coverImage: ''
+category: Industry Insights
 ---

 Many OSS projects are supported by a crew of volunteers trying to solve a simple problem in the world around them.
 And most OSS projects don’t judge their true success with monetary metrics.